britter/website/src/content/blog/2025-02-10-gradle-dependency-verification.md

 ### Deciding on Trust Scope

 At this point we had to make a decision about the trust scope for our project.
-With teh current configuration in the verification metadata we said "we trust that `com.beust:jcommander:1.82` is safe to use if it was signed by key `C70B844F002F21F6D2B9C87522E44AC0622B91C3`."
+With the current configuration in the verification metadata we said "we trust that `com.beust:jcommander:1.82` is safe to use if it was signed by key `C70B844F002F21F6D2B9C87522E44AC0622B91C3`."
 But what about the next release of [JCommander](https://jcommander.org)?
 We would have to at least update the verification file to cover the next version as well.
-Instead we decided that we do not only trust keys if they sign specific releases.
+Instead we decided that we do not only trust keys if they sign specific releases, but instead trust a the key for any release of that component.
-In other words, if somebody created a release for a some component before, we believe it's same to use the next release if it's signed by the same key.
+In other words, if somebody created a release for a some component before, we believe it's safe to use the next release if it's signed by the same key.
 Trusting a key for all versions makes dependency updates easier but introduces a risk if the key is compromised.
 For GradleX, trusting keys for all future releases was deemed "secure enough," so we removed the `version` attribute from all `<trusted-key>` elements.
 That way, as long as projects continue to use the same signing key, we don't have to touch the verification metadata during dependency updates.